You Can Teach An Old Dog New Tricks

 The £1/4m array, provides, CO2 savings of approximately 140 tonnes per year.

 In the same way, the company recognises the need to invest in Information Technology.
-An example of which is the recent installation of the latest version of an integrated ERP system, SyteLine from Infor, which is interfaced with V6 from SoftTech.
-It is able to support the business from order receipt, through design, manufacture, installation and cash collection.
+An example of which is the recent installation of the latest version of an integrated ERP system, Epicor 10, which is interfaced with Klaes.
+It is able to support the business from identifying an opportunity, through order receipt, design, manufacture, installation and cash collection.

 Although there is a CAD system which can improve efficiency and consistency of approach, the company still has designers who prefer to use a drawing board, and, indeed, some customers who are happier to receive designs which have been drawn manually.